 Drills are an essential part of my training.
 I do at least 400 yards or meters of drills at every workout.
 Typically, I do 300-400 stroke drill and sometimes a 400 IM drill.

 My favorite drill, and one I do every day, is the One-Arm Fly Drill.
-This drill renews my feel for the stroke and is a constant reminder of how the fly should be done.
+Catherine Fox could do this pretty good as well and this drill renews my feel for the stroke and is a constant reminder of how the fly should be done.